Customization APIs

 Saved Filter API

-Note: Users whose level is Member have access only to the GET methods of this API.
+Note: Member-level users only have access to the GET methods of this API.

-The Saved Filter API enables programmatic management of the custom filters saved in Kentik by your organization’s users (see Company Saved Filters).
-The methods available to manage custom filters are covered in the following topics:
+The Saved Filter API allows programmatic management of custom filters saved in Kentik by your organization’s users (see Company Saved Filters).
+The available methods are covered in the following topics:

 Notes: